Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Both datasets have μ = 50 — but their variances reveal entirely different realities.
 This is why descriptive statistics always reports both central tendency and dispersion.
 Reporting only the mean without variance is like describing a city's weather using only the annual average temperature — it hides everything important.

-The Variance Formula — Population and Sample
+Variance Formula — Population and Sample

 There are two versions of the variance formula.
 The choice between them depends on whether your data represents an entire population or a sample drawn from a larger group.
-Both formulas follow the same logic — they differ only in the denominator.
+Both follow the same logic — they differ only in the denominator.

 Population Variance Formula (σ²)